Home › Pollen Count Los Angeles

 Pollen Count Los Angeles — What You Need to Know

-The pollen count in Los Angeles peaks in February–May, though allergy sufferers can experience symptoms from as early as late winter.
+The pollen count in Los Angeles peaks in February–May.
 California's Mediterranean climate produces a long pollen season from February through June.

 Why Is Pollen High in Los Angeles?